mui/mui-x/docs/data/data-grid/components/overview.md

 <Grid.FilterPanel.Trigger className="text-blue-600 underline" />
 ```

-Some parts also provide internal state that can be used to conditionally add classes:
+Some grid components also provide internal state that can be used to conditionally apply classes:

 ```tsx
 <Grid.FilterPanel.Trigger